 Once compression begins to cause symptoms, the damage can worsen, depending on the cause, within minutes or over hours to days.

 Magnetic resonance imaging or myelography with computed tomography

 People with symptoms suggesting spinal cord compression require immediate medical attention because prompt diagnosis and treatment may reverse or lessen loss of function.

-Magnetic resonance imaging (MRI) is done immediately.
-Or if MRI is unavailable, myelography with computed tomography (CT) is done (see Tests for Brain, Spinal Cord, and Nerve Disorders : Myelography).
+Magnetic resonance imaging (MRI) is done immediately if possible.
+Or if MRI is unavailable, myelography Myelography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Electroencephalography (EEG) is a simple, painless procedure in which... read more with computed tomography (CT) is done.
 These tests usually show where the spinal cord is compressed and may indicate the cause.
 These tests can detect a fracture or dislocation of a vertebra, a herniated disk, an abnormal bone growth, an area of bleeding, an abscess, or a tumor.
-Myelography with CT involves doing CT of the spinal column after a spinal tap (lumbar puncture—see How a Spinal Tap Is Done) is done to inject a small amount of radiopaque dye into the space around the cord.
+Myelography with CT involves doing CT of the spinal column after a spinal tap Spinal Tap (lumbar puncture) is done to inject a small amount of radiopaque contrast agent, which can be seen on x-rays, into the space around the cord.
 Thus, doctors can determine whether compression completely blocks the normal flow of cerebrospinal fluid through this space.

 If the cause is thought to be a fracture or dislocation due to injury, x-rays may also be taken.
 They provide information quickly, enabling doctors to quickly evaluate the problem.

 The cause of the compression can be confirmed during surgery to relieve pressure on the spinal cord.